 The best basketball players excel in productivity.
 They have mastered the ability to score, rebound, assist and defensively to create turnovers—steals and blocks.
 These are the Black Belts of Basketball.
 They are also the best all-around players; generally good in two of the three offensive categories and one of the defensive, depending on position and size.
 For this comparison, winning and accolades are not considered.
 Only statistics.
 These statistics, facts, or, Total Average Point Score (TAPS), are the sum of the averages of points, rebounds, assists, steals and blocks.

 To get Total Average Point Score (TAPS), we simply add the total averages of points, rebounds assists, steals and blocks.

 The game ended early for the 2019-20 NBA season early due to the pandemic.
 Still, we can crown the statistically best player by looking at their Total Average Point Score (TAPS).
 Several players are compared for good measure.

-Giannis boxes out James Harden and grabs the title for best player of 2019-20 with a TAPS of 51.1.
+James Harden boxes out Giannis Antetokounmpo and grabs the title for best player of 2019-20 with a TAPS of 51.1.
 The winner requires no votes from sports writers, those who make their living writing and reporting about basketball, respectfully.
 It can also actively involve the casual to fanatic observer.
 All you need is a calculator.
 TAPS is objective and unbiased.

 Total Average Point Score is different than the Most Valuable Player award.
 TAPS only deals with statistics.
 There are more complex formulas used to calculate basketball efficiency and productivity in today’s data driven world, and each has a place.
 But, for facts, the process is easy and familiar.
-So, for the 2019-20 season, Giannis is statistically, the best layer in the NBA.
+So, for the 2019-20 regular season, James Harden is statistically, the best player in the NBA.